jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 Relevance = f(alignment, clear_connections).
 Drawing from *drive theory,* e.g. Maslow, Keller proposes a typology of personal (relevant to self) vs. instrumental (relevant to goals) vs. cultural (relevant to group)

 - **Personal**
-    - Promote a sense of **achievement** by combining "standards of excellence" with moderate risk and feedback that may be non-zero sum
+    - Promote a sense of **achievement** by combining "standards of excellence" with moderate risks and non-zero sum grading
     - Promote **empowerment** by allowing choice, responsibility, and influence
     - Promote **affiliation** by establishing trust, which may include non-zero sum grading
 - **Instrumental** relevance can be made clear through learning objectives